Guy Williams (basketball)

-Guy Bernard Williams (born July 1, 1960) is a retired American professional basketball player.
+Guy Bernard Williams (born July 1, 1960) is an American former professional basketball player.
 Williams began his career as a point guard, but changed to the forward position upon entering the National Basketball Association (NBA).
 He played for the Washington Bullets and Golden State Warriors.

-Williams played collegiately at San Francisco College from 1978-1980, and then transferred to Washington State where he played the 1981-1983 seasons.
-His son, Noah Williams, currently plays at Washington State as of 2021.
+Williams played collegiately at San Francisco College from 1978 to 1980, and then transferred to Washington State where he played the 1981–1983 seasons.
+His son, Noah Williams, played college basketball at Washington State, Washington, and James Madison.